AguaClara/Textbook/Rapid_Mix/RM_Theory_and_Future_Work.rst

 .. math:: {\rlap{\kern.08em--}V_{\rm{Cleared}}} \propto v_r

 We use dimensional analysis to get a relative velocity for the long range transport controlled by shear.
 The relative velocity between coagulant nanoparticles and clay particle that they will eventually collide with is assumed to be proportional to the average distance between clay particles.
 This assumption is both critical for the following derivation and is suspect.
-It is critical because if we were to assume that the velocity is proportional to the nanoparticle diameter, the clay diameter, or the diffusion length scale, then the velocity would be extremely small and the time to clear the volume of fluid associated with one clay particle would take a very long time.
+It is critical because if we were to assume that the relative velocity caused by shear is proportional to the nanoparticle diameter, the clay diameter, or the diffusion length scale, then the velocity would be extremely small and the time to clear the volume of fluid associated with one clay particle would take a very long time.
 However, wishing for a speedy process doesn't justify incorrect scaling.
-This velocity is assumed to be the velocity at which coagulant nanoparticles are transported into the two separate fluid volumes that will deform into the ring around the clay particle in the next few seconds.
+The relative velocity is assumed to be the velocity at which coagulant nanoparticles are transported into the two separate fluid volumes that will deform into the ring around the clay particle in the next few seconds.

+The assumption that the relative velocity scales with the average distance between clay particles leads to the following steps.
+The first step is just a proposed functional relationship.
+We could also have jumped to the assumption that the relative velocity is a function of the length scale and the velocity gradient.

 .. math:: v_r = f \left( \varepsilon ,\nu ,\Lambda_{Clay} \right)

+In a uniform shear environment the velocity gradient is linear.
+Thus the relative velocity must be proportional to the length scale.

 .. math:: v_r = \Lambda_{Clay} f \left( \varepsilon ,\nu \right)

+The only way to for :math:`\varepsilon` and :math:`\nu` to produce dimensions of time is to combine to create 1/G.

 .. math:: v_r \approx \Lambda_{Clay} G

-Combining the three equations for :math:`{\rlap{\kern.08em--}V_{\rm{Cleared}}}` and the equation for :math:`v_r` we obtain the volume cleared during which all of the nanoparticles have had an opportunity to collide with a clay particle
+Combining the three equations for :math:`{\rlap{\kern.08em--}V_{\rm{Cleared}}}` and the equation for :math:`v_r` we obtain the volume cleared as a function of time.

 .. math::  {\rlap{\kern.08em--}V_{\rm{Cleared}}} \approx \pi  d_{Clay} \, L_{Diff_{CN}}  \Lambda_{Clay} G  t_c